turingschool/front-end-curriculum/lessons/module-4/continuous-integration.md

 As you may have noticed, front-end repos are made up of 90% config files and 10% actual code.
 In order to configure CircleCI, we're going to add a `circle.yml` file to the root of our repository.
 Any time CircleCI runs a build, it will look for this file and follow any instructions we provide.

+## What is a Build?

+Think of all the steps you have to take if you want to collaborate on a classmate's project.
+You have to fork their repo, clone it down locally, make sure you have an up-to-date version of Node (or some other platform) on your machine, install any dependencies, start up a server and maybe run a file watcher.
+Sometimes more complex projects require additional steps.
+This setup process is called a "build".
+It's all the things you need to do to get your app up and running.
+CI tools will run through all of these steps (and then some!) to make sure the application is in a stable, working state before it goes to production.

 ## Phases of the Build Process
 The yml file can define settings for various phases of the build process.
 The phases of a build process are: